Magnetic nanoparticles: Ferrites with a shell

+Magnetic nanoparticals have also be coated with a molecularly imprinted polymer which adds a specific recognition element to the particles, enabling them to be used to specifically capture target molecules of interest.

 Metallic

 Metallic nanoparticles may be beneficial for some technical applications due to their higher magnetic moment whereas oxides (maghemite, magnetite) would be beneficial for biomedical applications.
 This also implies that for the same moment, metallic nanoparticles can be made smaller than their oxide counterparts.
 On the other hand, metallic nanoparticles have the great disadvantage of being pyrophoric and reactive to oxidizing agents to various degrees.
 This makes their handling difficult and enables unwanted side reactions which makes them less appropriate for biomedical applications.
 Colloid formation for metallic particles is also much more challenging.

 Metallic with a shell

 The metallic core of magnetic nanoparticles may be passivated by gentle oxidation, surfactants, polymers and precious metals.
 In an oxygen environment, Co nanoparticles form an anti-ferromagnetic CoO layer on the surface of the Co nanoparticle.
 Recently, work has explored the synthesis and exchange bias effect in these Co core CoO shell nanoparticles with a gold outer shell.

 Nanoparticles with a magnetic core consisting either of elementary Iron or Cobalt with a nonreactive shell made of graphene have been synthesized recently.
 The advantages compared to ferrite or elemental nanoparticles are: